6 months validity

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Guinea.

-Political Violence: Protests around scheduled elections, utilities, and labor disputes are common, causing disruptions to traffic and commerce.
+Demonstrations: Protests around scheduled elections, utility problems, and labor disputes are common, causing disruptions to traffic and commerce.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
 You should avoid areas of demonstrations and exercise caution in the vicinity of any large gatherings.

 Crime: Burglaries and break-ins are common.
 Follow routine personal security considerations such as locking doors, windows, and employing technological security measures.